 were helping to reduce consumption and set new behavioural norms among groups who might not otherwise be considering a more sustainable lifestyle.
-For example, Courtney Carver, a woman from Utah in the US, started Project 333 18 as a "minimalist fashion challenge that invites you to dress with 33 items or less for 3 months".
-In 2014, Caroline Joy, a Texan blogger, started Unfancy - Mindful Style 19 to record a journey as she engaged in a year-long challenge to try to live with a small and structured closet of 37 pieces.
+For example, Courtney Carver, a woman from Utah in the US, started Project 33318 as a "minimalist fashion challenge that invites you to dress with 33 items or less for 3 months".
+In 2014, Caroline Joy, a Texan blogger, started Unfancy - Mindful Style19 to record a journey as she engaged in a year-long challenge to try to live with a small and structured closet of 37 pieces.
 Since then, so-called 'haul' videos shared on social media that glorify shopping and consumption have also experienced a backlash, with a rise in 'antihaul' vlogging about the joys of not shopping.
 And the 10x10 challenge 20 encouraged participants to be more creative with their existing wardrobe by focusing on 10 items over a 10 day period.

-Fashion Revolution, a London-based NGO with chapters around the world, has been campaigning since 2014 to draw consumers' attention to unsustainable fashion industry practices with their "Who Made My Clothes?"
-21 campaign.
-The Greenpeace environmental group has led the "Detox my Fashion" 22 campaign since 2011, aimed at eliminating toxic chemicals from the production processes in the fashion supply chain.
+Fashion Revolution, a London-based NGO with chapters around the world, has been campaigning since 2014 to draw consumers' attention to unsustainable fashion industry practices with their "Who Made My Clothes?"21 campaign.
+The Greenpeace environmental group has led the "Detox my Fashion"22 campaign since 2011, aimed at eliminating toxic chemicals from the production processes in the fashion supply chain.
 The British fashion designer Vivienne Westwood put it succinctly: "Buy less.
 Choose well.
 Make it last.
 Quality, not quantity.
 Everybody's buying far too many clothes."
-23 And British designer Stella McCartney spoke out 24 against her industry following a report on clothing's environmental impact 25 by the sustainable economy think tank the Ellen MacArthur Foundation.
+23 And British designer Stella McCartney spoke out24 against her industry following a report on clothing's environmental impact25 by the sustainable economy think tank the Ellen MacArthur Foundation.
 What was new during the pandemic was the way people had time to consider where their clothes came from, who was making them and even whether they really needed them in the first place.
 Fast fashion had grown into almost the definition of wasteful, unsatisfying, over-consumption.
 But the pause enabled by the pandemic's upheaval, and opportunity for reflection, rethinking, and trying different ways to approach clothing - one of our most basic essentials - may well have set our behaviour, and the industry in a new, healthier and greener direction.

-INVESTING IN CHANGE, NOT JUST PROFIT

-Switching from shopping to green investment, the pandemic saw a new wave of people putting their money to work saving the planet
+INVESTING IN CHANGE, NOT JUST PROFIT Switching from shopping to green investment, the pandemic saw a new wave of people putting their money to work saving the planet

 For many, the onset of the pandemic disrupted the rhythm of everyday life which included, for those who had spare income, what to do with it.
 This forced pause led many to take stock of what resources they had and to question what they were doing with them.
 With shops, cafes and restaurants closed during lockdown to slow the spread of the virus, those lucky enough to keep their jobs - or even be paid to stay at home - often found themselves with more money left at the end of each month.
-Surplus savings for some drove a wave of people across Europe and North America to experiment with investing - sometimes for the first time.
-Over fifteen percent1 of current retail (non-professional) investors in the US began investing in 2020.
-In the UK, 22% of adults2 saw an increase in their ability to invest due to increased savings.
-The same number of adults - over a fifth of British people3 - used the pandemic as an opportunity to explore ethical investing.
-Among under 35s, this figure rises to 35%.4
+Investing in change not just profit

-Ethical and so-called impact investing - investing in social change that benefits others - is nothing new, with its origins traced back to the religious movement of the Quakers in the 1750s.
-The peculiarities of the pandemic, however, created a fertile ground for people to think and move their money so it better aligns with what's important to them.
-Over half of British adults believe that carefully selecting where you put your savings is one of the best ways to protect the planet.
-When this question was put to 18-32 year olds, the number rose to 58%.
+Ethical and so-called impact investing - investing in social change that benefits others - is nothing new, with its origins traced back to the religious movement of the Quakers in the 1750s.5 The peculiarities of the pandemic, however, created a fertile ground for people to think and move their money so it better aligns with what's important to them.
+Over half of British adults6 believe that carefully selecting where you put your savings is one of the best ways to protect the planet.
+When this question was put to 18-32 year olds, the number rose to 58%.7